COVID-19-electronic-health-system/Corona-tracker/Translations.md

 **Let's answer a few questions!**

-Be sure to answer truthfully and hoestly so that your health record will be accurate and helpful for you & medical professionals.
+Be sure to answer truthfully and honestly so that your health record will be accurate and helpful for you & medical professionals.

 **Q1: How do you feel today?**